Liouvillian gap and single spin-flip dynamics in the dissipative Fermi-Hubbard model: Introduction

-In this Letter, we study the SU($N$) Fermi-Hubbard model on a $d$-dimensional hypercubic lattice with two-body loss.
+In this paper, we study the SU($N$) Fermi-Hubbard model on a $d$-dimensional hypercubic lattice with two-body loss.
 In particular, we focus on states near the steady state.
-At $1/N$-filling (one particle per site), these states are written as a superposition of spin-flip excitations and doublon-hole excitations, which allows us to obtain the Liouvillian gap in closed form for any $d$ and $N$.
+At $1/N$ filling (one particle per site), these states are written as a superposition of spin-flip excitations and doublon-hole excitations, allowing us to obtain the Liouvillian gap in closed form for any $d$ and $N$.
 As a result, we find that the Liouvillian gap of the system with linear size $L$ is proportional to $1/L^2$ but does not depend on $d$ or $N$.

-We also elucidate the dynamics of a ferromagnetic initial state with a single spin flip using the same method and obtain the analytical expression for the expectation value of the particle number in two limits: (i) strongly interacting and dissipative limit and (ii) weakly interacting and dissipative limit.
-In the limit (i), it shows the power-law decay with a normalized timescale that is relevant to the continuous quantum Zeno effect~\cite{syassen_strong_2008,zhu_suppressing_2014,nakagawa_dynamical_2020, rosso_dynamical_2022}.
-On the other hand, in the limit (ii), it shows the exponential decay.
+We also elucidate the dynamics of a ferromagnetic initial state with a single spin flip using the same method and obtain the analytical expression for the survival probability of the spin flip in two limits: (i) strongly interacting and dissipative limit and (ii) weakly interacting and dissipative limit.
+In limit (i), it shows the power-law decay with a normalized timescale that is relevant to the continuous quantum Zeno effect~\cite{syassen_strong_2008,zhu_suppressing_2014,daley_quantum_2014,nakagawa_dynamical_2020, rosso_dynamical_2023}.
+On the other hand, in limit (ii), it shows the exponential decay.
 We also numerically checked that by decreasing the strength of the interaction and loss, a crossover from the power-law decay to the exponential decay occurs.
-We expect that our findings can be tested experimentally with ultracold alkaline-earth-like atoms in optical lattices.